NISRA-Tech-Lab/71-ssb-pcos/README.md

 1. Rename the Rmd file for the new year.
 The filename of the Rmd will also be the filename of the resulting HTML document.
 2. Ensure `config.R` script is up to date.
-3. Add any new tables to the appropritate place in the document.
+3. Add any new tables to the appropriate place in the document.
 4. Save and click __Knit__.

 #### [public-awareness-of-and-trust-in-official-statistics-northern-ireland-2022-appendix-c.Rmd](code/html_publication/public-awareness-of-and-trust-in-official-statistics-northern-ireland-2022-appendix-c.Rmd)